The 5 Best Portable Power Stations for Charging Devices While Camping

 How To Charge a Portable Solar Generator

-In general, solar generators for van life can be charged in three ways: with solar panels, from a household outlet, or from your van’s cigarette lighter socket.
+In general, portable power stations can be charged in three ways: with solar panels, from a household outlet, or from a vehicle’s cigarette lighter socket.
 In some cases, a portable generator can be “super-charged” by using more than one method simultaneously.

 Solar panels charging the Inergy solar generator on a picnic table